How to Divide the Marital Home During Divorce

 If a prenuptial or a postnuptial agreement outlines what should happen to the house in a divorce, then yes, it can affect who gets the house.
 These types of agreements are not always solid so make sure you have an attorney when you create an agreement and when it is being enforced.

 Can I Keep the House if I Owned It Before the Marriage?

 If you owned the home before the marriage, it may have become marital property because both parties lived in it.
 So, you could keep it, but there is no guarantee that it will be yours.

 Frequently Asked Questions

-What happens when both parties want the house in a divorce?
+What happens to the house in a divorce in Illinois?

-How does Illinois determine how property is divided in a divorce?
+How is home equity calculated in a divorce?

 Once both parties agree on how much the house is worth, you subtract what is still owed on it, and what is left is the equity.
 As long as the number is positive, that is the profit that will be made from selling the house.